 The Biotech career program of study at St. Georges Technical High School is the first such program offered in a Delaware high school.
 With two teachers and approximately 100 students in grades 10-12, the program presents advanced content in biology and chemistry with opportunities for students to learn basic laboratory techniques and procedures and to maintain and operate common instruments and equipment used in a biotechnology laboratory.
 St. Georges is a comprehensive career and technical high school with 1,100 students who study in one of 16 different career pathways.

-Eric Kmiec, Ph.D Director of The Gene Editing Institute
+Eric Kmiec, Ph.D Executive Director and Chief Scientific Officer, The Gene Editing Institute

 Dr. Kmiec, a pioneer in the field, has achieved several ground-breaking firsts in CRISPR gene editing.